digitalrightswatch/digitalrightswatch.org.au/content/blog/2023-11-15-posting-protest-photos-online.md

 ---
-title: Posting protest photos?
-Here's how to protect others' identities
-authors: [sam]
+draft: false
+url: /2023/11/15/posting-protest-photos-online/
 date: 2023-11-15T01:25:53+00:00
-url: /2023/11/15/posting-protest-photos-online/
+authors:
+  - sam
 featureImage: /wp-content/uploads/2023/11/posting-protest-photos-Twitter-Post.png
-eg_vimeo_ratio:
+eg_custom_meta_216:
+  - "true"
+eg_soundcloud_ratio:
   - 1
 eg_youtube_ratio:
   - 1
+eg_vimeo_ratio:
+  - 1
 eg_wistia_ratio:
   - 1
+title: Posting protest photos?
+Here's how to protect others' identities
+tags:
+  - protest; privacy; biometric data; facial recognition
 eg_html5_ratio:
   - 1
-eg_soundcloud_ratio:
-  - 1
-eg_custom_meta_216:
-  - 'true'
 category:
   - Articles
-  - 'Tools and Guides'
+  - Tools and Guides
-tags:
-  - protest; privacy; biometric data; facial recognition

 ---
 Sharing photos of protests is a great way to amplify the impact of collective action, raise awareness on important issues, and encourage more people to participate.
 We love it!

 But surveillance is on the rise, including the use of facial recognition technology &#8211; capturing biometric data from people's faces.
 At the same time, <span style="text-decoration: underline;"><a href="https://www.hrlc.org.au/reports-news-commentary/protect-protest">the right to protest is under threat in Australia</a>.</span>

-We know that law enforcement and intelligence agencies use intelligence tools that scour social media for information (like [<span style="text-decoration: underline;">this</span>][1], or [<span style="text-decoration: underline;">this</span>][2]).
-We also know that they regularly test and use facial recognition technology to be able to identify people—[<span style="text-decoration: underline;">often without adequate oversight or safeguards in place</span>][3].
+We know that law enforcement and intelligence agencies use intelligence tools that scour social media for information (like [<span style="text-decoration: underline;">this</span>](https://www.theguardian.com/australia-news/2023/nov/06/home-affairs-locate-x-paying-mobile-phone-tracking-tool), or [<span style="text-decoration: underline;">this</span>](https://www.crikey.com.au/2023/10/26/australian-signals-directorate-contract-digital-surveillance/)).
+We also know that they regularly test and use facial recognition technology to be able to identify people—[<span style="text-decoration: underline;">often without adequate oversight or safeguards in place</span>](https://www.theguardian.com/australia-news/2023/oct/24/australian-federal-police-afp-pimeyes-facial-recognition-facecheck-id-search-engine-platform).
 Facial recognition works by mapping facial features from a photo or video to create a 'faceprint'.
 This is your biometric data and it is extremely sensitive and completely unique to you.
 Facial recognition software then goes on to identify who you are.

 This means that sharing images online &#8211; especially on publicly available platforms &#8211; that show people's faces can put them at risk.